Marlon009/Marlon009/README.md

-Olá
+Hi,

-Bem-vindo ao meu GitHub, me chamo Marlon e estudo desenvolvimento de software e cibersegurança.
+Welcome to my GitHub.
+My name's Marlon, and I study software development and cybersecurity.

-Habilidades e Linguagens que mais uso:
+Skills and languages that I use the most:

 Java
 Python
 HTML/CSS
-JavaScript(noções)
+JavaScript
-Segurança Cibernética
+Cybersecurity
-Banco de Dados Relacional(SQL Oracle) e não relacional(MongoDB e Cassandra)
+Relational databases (SQL Oracle) and non-relational databases (MongoDB and Cassandra)
-Frameworks: SpringBoot e Django
+Frameworks: Spring Boot and Django
-Metodologias Ágeis: Scrum e Kanban
+Agile methodologies: Scrum and Kanban

- Contato
+ Contact
 LinkedIn: https://www.linkedin.com/in/marlon-santos-b35586265/